markwoodhall/clj-ravendb/README.md

 ```

-The endpoint will be represents by a map that looks like:
+The endpoint will be represented by a map that looks like:

 ```
 #!clojure